-The Bachelor of Business Administration with concentrations in Health Care Management and Human Resource Manaegment.
+The Bachelor of Business Administration with concentrations in Health Care Management, Human Resource Management, Sports Management, and Nonprofit Management.

-The Bachelor of Applied Science in Business Administration with concentrations in General Business, Management, Health Care Managment, Human Reosource Management, Marketing, Legal Administration, and Management Information Systems
+The Bachelor of Applied Science in Business Administration with concentrations in General Business, Management, Health Care Management, Human Resource Management, Sports Management, Nonprofit Management, Marketing, Legal Administration, and Management Information Systems

 Accounting Business Administration, BBA